-Chania, Crete is one of the best places in all of Greece for food.
-Here, you’ll not only find your favorite Greek dishes, but also local Cretan specialties.
-I just spent a month eating my way through Chania to bring you this list of the best Chania restaurants.
+Chania, Crete is one of the best places in all of Greece for good traditional food.
+Here, you’ll not only find your favorite Greek dishes but also local traditional Cretan food.
+I just spent a month eating my way through Chania town to bring you this list of the best Chania restaurants.

-One of my favorite things I discovered about Greek restaurants in general was their willingness to do half portions.
-Most Chania restaurants serve large plates, so a half salad and a half entree was typically more than enough food!
+One of my favorite things I discovered about Greek restaurants, in general, was their willingness to do half portions.
+Most Chania restaurants serve large plates, so a half salad and a half entree were typically more than enough food!

 Akti Papanikoli 1 // +30 2821 076261

 In the month I spent in Chania, I ate at Portes more than anywhere else.
-The menu is full of not only classic Greek and Cretan dishes, but also some interesting twists on those classics.
-The restaurant has two tiered outdoor seating on top of their indoor restaurant dining area.
-If you’re in for an early dinner, ask to be seated on the upper tier, where you can catch some some impressive sunset views.
+The menu is full of not only classic Greek and contemporary Cretan food but also some interesting twists on those classics.
+The restaurant has two-tiered outdoor seating on top of its indoor restaurant dining area.
+If you’re in for an early dinner, ask to be seated on the upper tier, where you can catch some impressive sunset views.

-Be sure to try the tomato fritters, stuffed zucchini flowers, grilled octopus and fava—all favorites of mine.
+Absolute must-try are the tomato fritters, stuffed zucchini flowers, grilled octopus, and fava—all favorites of mine.
 And don’t forget to order some house wine to enjoy with your meal.
-Portes has some of the best house wine of any Chania restaurant I tried.
+Portes has some of the best house wines of any Chania restaurant I tried.

 Zampeliou 57 // +30 2821 088270

-Located in the heart of old town Chania, this is one of the first restaurants that I discovered will do half portions.
+Located in the heart of old town of Chania, this is one of the first restaurants that I discovered will do half portions.
 I returned several times to sample more of their menu.
-The friendly service had a lot to do with my multiple visits, and by my second meal there, the waitress was treating me like a regular.
-She even remembering what I had previously ordered.
+The friendly staff had a lot to do with my multiple visits, and by my second meal there, the waitress was treating me like a regular.
+She even remembers what I had previously ordered.

-I suggest you try the lamb, as Enetikon is known for their roasted meat dishes.
-Or, like most of the restaurants on the island, you can’t go wrong ordering seafood dishes, including a dish of Cretan snails in rosemary!
+I suggest you try the lamb, as Enetikon is known for its roasted meat dishes.
+Or, like most of the beautiful restaurants on the island, you can’t go wrong ordering seafood dishes of local produce, including a dish of Cretan snails in rosemary!

 For those less adventurous but still in a seafood mood, look for the steamed mussels.